 If you or a member of your family has been injured as a result of someone else’s negligence, please contact the Chicago traumatic brain injury attorneys at Curcio Law Offices in downtown Chicago or call 312-321-1111 and schedule a free consultation today.

-Traumatic Brain Injury FAQ's
+How to Prove a Traumatic Brain Injury

 Someone in the U.S. sustains a traumatic brain injury every nine seconds, states the Brain Injury Association of America, and you may be one of the many who lives with the effects of this type of catastrophic injury.
-Traumatic brain injuries generally occur due to a sudden, violent blow to the body or head, or when an object reaches the tissue in your brain.
+Traumatic brain injuries generally occur due to a sudden, violent blow to the body or head or when an object reaches the tissue in your brain.

 Although a mild TBI may only have a temporary effect on your brain, a severe injury can result in long-lasting damage.
-Whether your brain injury was mild or severe, you may experience certain physical and cognitive symptoms in the days, weeks or even months following the accident.
+Whether your brain injury was mild or severe, you may experience certain physical and cognitive symptoms in the days, weeks, or even months following the accident.

 After you sustain a brain injury in a serious accident, you may notice some of the following physical signs: